Abyss (Nanoreno 2019) Postmortem

 However, 1 week and a half in, one of the programmers had to leave the competition due to work circumstances.
 We quickly set out to look for another programmer, and luckily, we managed to find one.
 But disaster struck again.

 Three weeks in, the programmer we had recruited also had to leave the team due to personal circumstances.
 We knew that only one programmer would not be enough to tackle this whole adventure, especially one week before the delivery date.
 Fortunately, during recruitment, if we couldn't partner up with two programmers, we knew that we could finish this project by using RenPy, a well known Visual Novel engine.
-And that's what we did.
-One week before the delivery date, we, the writing team, with the script almost finished, went on scripting duty and converted the whole script to the game you can play now.

 It's also important to mention that, while NaNoRenO ended on April 1st, submissions were open until April 6th.
 This extra leeway ensured that we could insert the whole script into the game -- otherwise, the demo would conclude after leaving the tutorial room.